rschristopher/rschristopher.github.io/src/criticisms/environment.md

  excess hydro, wind, and solar.
 As a result,
  Bitcoin mining
- can be done in ways that increase grid stability, as well as increasing the reach of the grid itself.
+ can be done in environmentally positive ways that increase grid stability, as well as increasing the reach of the grid itself.
 However, the economic game theory of Bitcoin